achrafattary/Tribute_page/README.md

 # Tribute_page

-my first real project with html and css only/n part on the freecodecamp's Responsive Web Desig/n done successfully
+my first real project with html and css only <br>
+part on the freecodecamp's Responsive Web Desig<br>
+done successfully